menu icon

 Homemade Brioche Slider Buns

-In fact – I developed this slider bun recipe to paired with my Chicken Schnitzel Sliders, and I usually have several of them in one sitting.
+In fact - I developed this slider bun recipe to pair with my Chicken Schnitzel Sliders, and I usually have several of them in one sitting.
 These feature a green apple slaw and a creamy stone ground mustard sauce, and are as delicious as they are fun to eat with the help of these buns!

 Chicken Schnitzel Slider with Green Apple Slaw and Creamy Stone Ground Mustard Sauce on a Homemade Brioche Slider Bun